yojoots/libbitcoin-system-wiki/Prisoner's-Dilemma-Fallacy.md

 We can conclude that `P > S` holds, as individual sanction implies no international settlement and therefore no benefit from a [foreign exchange reserve](https://en.wikipedia.org/wiki/Foreign-exchange_reserves), and presumably economic sanctions are undesirable.

-To determine if `R > P` and `T > R`, an objective measure is required to relate seigniorage and sanction.
+To determine if `R > P` and `T > R` hold, an objective measure is required to relate seigniorage and sanction.
 This can be obtained by the observation that Gold is subject to neither [seigniorage](https://en.wikipedia.org/wiki/Seigniorage) nor sanction. **In other words Gold provides the above benefits of Bitcoin without sanction.** Yet Gold has not been chosen (and was previously dropped in favor of Dollar), which implies the Dollar outcome is preferred to Gold and therefore Bitcoin.
 As such, neither of the [dominant strategies](https://en.wikipedia.org/wiki/Strategic_dominance) hold, invalidating the theory.
 The game does not represent a prisoner's dilemma.